 If your allergies are not severe, you may be given allergy medications such as antihistamines or decongestants instead of allergy shots.
 These medications are typically cheaper than allergy shots and can be purchased over the counter.
 They may cost up to $20 per month, depending on the type prescribed.

 In addition to the cost of medication, there are also costs associated with additional supplies needed for using an inhaler.
 These include:

 - Spacers and Holding Chambers: Spacers and holding chambers are devices that help deliver more of the medication from an inhaler into the lungs.
-They range in price from $5 to $25, depending on the type and brand.
+They cost up to $25, depending on the type and brand.

 - Masks: Some inhalers require a mask to help deliver the medication into the lungs.
-Masks range in price from $5 to $15, depending on the type and brand.
+Masks cost up to $15, depending on the type and brand.